‘Liberal state’ bailout? Kansas and Missouri receive billions under Biden’s plan

 Kansas stands to receive roughly $1.6 billion in state aid and nearly $1.2 billion in local aid, including $43 million for Topeka, the biggest city in LaTurner’s district, according to preliminary congressional estimates.

-“Make no mistake any dollar that comes into the city will be put into action,” said Topeka Mayor Michelle De La Isla, a Democrat was LaTurner’s opponent in the November election.
+“Make no mistake, any dollar that comes into the city will be put into action,” said Topeka Mayor Michelle De La Isla, a Democrat who was LaTurner’s opponent in the November election.

 De La Isla said Topeka would primarily steer the funds to anti-poverty and COVID mitigation programs.